ejchas/cse15l-lab-reports/lab3.md

         pressure-induced damage [ 6].
 ```

 The keyword I inputted was `the`, and obviously many, many lines appeared as a result.
 What I found interesting about this usage of `-h` was that I could almost summarize the entire `.txt` file by just reading through the returned lines.
-Almost all of the text is cohesive, and will grant the user a general understanding of the context of the text.
+Almost all of the text is cohesive, and will grant the user a general understanding of the meaning of the text.

 I found another interesting usage of `-h` by pairing it up with the syntax `technical/{government, biomed}/`.
 Like the previous instance, no file name will be displayed, but I did get quite a few lines of text when I inputted the keyword `territory`: